gunark/jasperserver-client/README.txt

 == REQUIREMENTS:

 * A Ruby interpreter.
-* The soap4r gem, version 1.5.8 or greater.
-(This should be automatically installed as a dependency; otherwise run `gem install soap4r`.)
+* The *soap4r* gem, version 1.5.8 or greater.
+(This should be automatically installed as a dependency; otherwise run <tt>gem install soap4r</tt>.)
-* A running JasperServer instance, obviously.
+* A running JasperServer instance.
 The client has been tested  with versions 2.0 through to 3.0 of JasperServer.

 == INSTALL:

-* Via RubyGems: `gem install jasperserver-client`
+* Via RubyGems:
+    gem install jasperserver-client

 == LICENSE: